There are 4 main techniques to set Stop Loss in Forex Trading. These depend on various factors in the forex market which we shall discuss later on.

 These quiet times are usually characterised by congestions and tight ranges.
 So for these times, you can use smaller stops since we have low volatility.

 Volatile sessions have large movements therefore you must use wider stops.

 Take a look at the EURCHF, Hourly chart below;

-When setting stop levels with time stops, they MUST be based on the referred time to trade.
-Tradind specific sessions and time periods require different stop loss sizes.
+Trading specific sessions and time periods require different stop loss sizes.

 Procrastination to trade is when your trading set up confirms and you hesitate to take trade.
 Or your trade show all failing signals and you hesitate to close trade to cut losses.
 Also, in cases, where you sometimes hesitate to take profit because you want to...